 You will be taught by a multidisciplinary teaching faculty including staff from Life Sciences and Warwick Business School, joined by lecturers with internationally acknowledged academic, industrial and government expertise.

-Teaching is typically by facilitated sessions, including interactive lectures, short question and answer sessions and interactive workshops/tutorials.
+Teaching is via facilitated sessions, including interactive lectures, short question and answer sessions and interactive workshops/tutorials and field visits.
 Individual and team learning will be used for case study analysis.

 Contact hours and class sizes

 Assessment is continuous and varies between modules.
 It typically includes essays, seminar presentations, practical reports, oral evaluation and assessed group work.
-The project will be assessed by a seminar presentation and either a 15,000 word thesis or a 6,000 word journal article.
+You will undertake an individual project during the third term and there is an option to undertake a work-based placement as part of your project.
+Your project/placement will be assessed by a seminar presentation and either a 15,000 word thesis or a 6,000 word journal article.